curityio/chatgpt-example-app/README.md

 The example consists of the following components:

-- **MCP Server** — an OAuth-protected MCP server, that is capable of exchanging access tokens using HAAPI, and implements tools for calling the Todo API.
+- **MCP Server** — an OAuth-protected MCP server, that is capable of exchanging access tokens using HAAPI, and implements tools for calling the Portfolio API.
 - **The Curity Identity Server** — serves as the authorization server which protects both access to the MCP Server and to the APIs.
 It is also responsible for authenticating users.
-- **Todo API** — a simple API to manage a list of to-dos.
-It exposes endpoints for listing the tasks and marking them either as done or undone.
+- **Portfolio API** — a simple API to manage a user's stocks portfolio.
+It exposes endpoints for listing the stocks, buying and selling.
 The API is protected with OAuth access tokens.
 - **API Gateway** — the Kong API gateway is used for the phantom token flow — it exchanges opaque access tokens handled by the MCP client into JWTs required by the MCP server.

 The following diagram shows an overview of an end-to-end flow implemented in this example: